vuejs/docs/src/guide/reusability/custom-directives.md

 ## Function Shorthand

-It's common for a custom directive to need the same behavior for `mounted` and `updated`, and don't care about the other hooks.
+It's common for a custom directive to have the same behavior for `mounted` and `updated`, with no need for the other hooks.
 In such cases we can define the directive as a function:

 ```vue-html
 <div v-color="color"></div>